AloneMath/ASI-Code/README.md

 ---

-ASI Code is a terminal coding agent with a Claude Code style workflow, built in Rust.
+ASI Code is a Rust-built terminal coding agent with a workflow similar to modern coding-agent CLIs.

+This project is independent and is not affiliated with, endorsed by, or sponsored by Anthropic, OpenAI, Anysphere, or any other model/tool provider.

 ## Implemented Features
 - Interactive REPL with slash commands and streaming output